apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 This post works from that content, evolving towards a more free-standing yet hyperlinked read.

-uPortal continues to lead as an open source enterprise portal solution built by and for higher education.
+uPortal continues to lead as an open source enterprise portal solution by and for higher education.

 ## Calls to action